-The Company may borrow, repay and reborrow under the Amegy revolving credit facility through January 11, 2013, at which time all amounts outstanding under the revolving credit facility mature.
-Availability under the revolving credit facility is limited by advance rates on eligible inventory and accounts receivable, and the Company is required to maintain a zero balance on the revolving credit facility for at least 30 consecutive days each year.
+The Company may borrow, repay and reborrow under the Amegy revolving credit facility through January 11, 2013, at which time all amounts outstanding under the revolving credit facility is limited by advance rates on eligible inventory and accounts receivable, and the Company is required to maintain a zero balance on the revolving credit facility for at least 30 consecutive days each year.
 Interest on indebtedness from time to time outstanding under the revolving credit facility is computed at Amegy's prime rate and is payable monthly.
 A quarterly commitment fee of 0.25% is payable on the average unused portion of the revolving credit facility.